-Professional Mental Health Counseling Mission and Program Objectives
+Professional Mental Health Counseling Mission, Program Objectives, & Outcomes

 The Professional Mental Health Counseling program prepares highly skilled, ethical, and compassionate mental health professionals grounded in a commitment to social justice.

 We emphasize the client counselor relationship, creative and experiential modalities, and a thorough understanding of mental health issues across the lifespan.
 The curriculum reflects multiple theoretical perspectives with guidance to support students in developing their own framework for community and clinical practice.

 Our program creates a transformative environment where students emerge with an understanding of their own social locations and the role of power, privilege and difference within institutional, social, intimate, and therapeutic relationships.
 We have a commitment to social justice which is embodied in four focus options across the curriculum: counseling with LGBTQQI clients, feminist counseling, mind/body/spirit and community/professional advocacy.